peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Deprecated.</b> Use EFloat from PeterO.Numbers/com.upokecenter.numbers.

 Creates a binary float from a text string that represents a number.
-Note hat if the string contains a negative exponent, the resulting value might ot be exact, in which case the resulting binary float will be an pproximation of this decimal number's value.
-(NOTE: This documentation reviously said the binary float will contain enough precision to ccurately convert it to a 32-bit or 64-bit floating point number.
-Due to ouble rounding, this will generally not be the case for certain numbers onverted from decimal to ExtendedFloat via this method and in turn onverted to `double` or `float` .)The format of the string generally consists of:
+Note that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value.
+(NOTE: This documentation previously said the binary float will contain enough precision to accurately convert it to a 32-bit or 64-bit floating point number.
+Due to double rounding, this will generally not be the case for certain numbers converted from decimal to ExtendedFloat via this method and in turn converted to `double` or `float` .)The format of the string generally consists of:

  * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if -' , the value is negative.)